akeneo/pim-api-docs/content/php-client/getting-started.md

 ### Enterprise Edition

 ::: warning
-Enterprise Edition and Community Edition of the client have been fused to a one and unique package.
+Enterprise Edition and Community Edition of the client have been merged into a one and unique package.
 Every user shall now use the same client package.
 Learn about migration instructions [here](https://github.com/akeneo/api-php-client-ee#warning-the-client-project-has-moved-warning).
 :::